 Morris Pesin Drive, Jersey City, NJ 07305; (201) 915-3403

-Less than 2,000 feet from the Statue of Liberty, the offers beautiful views of Manhattan’s skyscrapers.
+Less than 2,000 feet from the Statue of Liberty, the park offers beautiful views of Manhattan’s skyscrapers.
 Once a transportation hub, the land was abandoned as the railroad industry declined.
 The Liberty State Park was restored in 1976, converting the old train station into a cool architectural prop along with an old locomotive (officially non-climbable).
 It is also home to the Empty Sky, the official New Jersey September 11 memorial, often used by wedding photographers due to its unique reflective lighting effect.
 The photo permit is $60-75 (non-commercial) or $150-200 (commercial).
 It can be downloaded and either faxed or emailed to firstname.lastname@example.org.

 Grounds for Sculpture